node-red/node-red.github.io/docs/getting-started/upgrading.md

 <div class="doc-callout"><em>Note</em>: if you are using the preinstalled version
 on a Raspberry Pi, please refer to <a href="/docs/hardware/raspberrypi">these instructions for <b>upgrading a Pi</b></a>.</div>

-Currently we require the use of npm version 2 or later, please check which version you have installed by running the command `npm -v` before upgrading.
-If necessary run

-    sudo npm i -g npm@3.x
-    hash -r

 If you have installed Node-RED as a global npm package, you can upgrade to the latest version with the following commands: